DanielCortesTX/recipe-app-challenge/README.md

 * The methodolgy and code in this application is inspired by the projects learned in the said course.
 * any thoughts?

+DISCLAIMER

+* Github repository for this app includes commits that have implemented bootstrap.
+Only the home page has been updated thus far.
+WORK IN PROGRESS with stlying.
+Link to live site has been updated with bootstrap yet.

 INSTALLATION

 * clone the application from github:

   https://github.com/Schyenindogu/recipe-app-challenge.git